open-compass/VLMEvalKit/vlmeval/dataset/utils/ccocr_evaluator/README.md

 ## Contact Us

-If you have any questions, feel free to send an email to zhibo.yzb@alibaba-inc.com.
+If you have any questions, feel free to send an email to: wpf272043@alibaba-inc.com or xixing.tj@alibaba-inc.com